 First stage COOL (two-stage air conditioning units only) is approximately 70% of the same second stage COOL speed position.

-Continuous Fan Only speed is selectable at 28% and 38% of the selected second stage cooling speed - minimum 380 cfm.
+Continuous Fan Only speed is approximately 38% of the same second stage COOL speed position.

-Lennox iHarmony® Zoning System Applications - Minimum blower speed is 450 cfm. for EL296UH090XV60C and 380 cfm for EL296UH110XV48C
+Lennox HarmonyIIITM Zoning System Applications - Minimum blower speed is 380 cfm.